 You might also be interested in an article from 2002: “The Missiles of 1962 Haunt the Iraq Debate.”
 Its author says historians have called the Cuban missile crisis “the most dangerous moment in recorded time.”

 He concludes the article "There are never two choices in foreign policy," [historian] Ms. Mathews said the other day, "’and the right answer is not to choose an unacceptable one, but to look for a third.
 I think it's fair to say, in the missile crisis doing nothing was unacceptable, and so was going to war with the risk of nuclear holocaust.’
 She added: ‘The other key lesson was, give your opponent some room to maneuver.
 Don't back him against the wall.’”

-(There are also some great lesson plans and ideas for history or advanced ESL teachers at the N.Y.T.'s Learning blog: "Modern Lessons in the Cuban Missile Crisis" and “The Lessons of History”, as well as further suggestions in both of those articles.
+(There are also some great lesson plans and ideas for history or advanced ESL teachers at the N.Y.T.'s Learning blog: "Modern Lessons in the Cuban Missile Crisis."

 There are two more pages of speeches by Kennedy and other presidents with gap-fill exercises to practice more academic (and foreign policy) vocabulary: U.S. Presidents on Berlin, and President Obama on Polish Freedom Day.